Tails for Anarchists

 The manual upgrade

 Sometimes the upgrade window will tell you that you need to do a manual upgrade.
-This type of upgrade is only used for major upgrades or if there is a problem with automatic upgrades.
+This type of upgrade is only used for major upgrades (which happen approximately every two years) or if there is a problem with automatic upgrades.
 See the documentation for manual upgrades.

 II) Going Further: Several Tips and Explanations